BrianLusina/pyweather/README.md

 2. [Poetry](https://python-poetry.org/) is used for managing dependencies, ensure you have that setup locally.
 3. [Virtualenv](https://virtualenv.pypa.io/) Not a hard requirement as poetry should setup a virtual environment for you, but can be used as well to setup a virtual environment.
+4. [OpenWeather API Key](https://openweathermap.org/).
+Register on OpenWeather and setup an API Key.
+This is going to be used with interacting with the API.
+If you already have an account, then this step can be skipped.

 ## Setup